Motivation: The Science of Motivating Yourself and Your Team

 Your success is your ability to motivate and develop your team and team members.
 If they perform, you perform.
 This course will provide those skills that are critical to your success.

 Motivation is not a speech or pep talk!
 It is the skill of creating a worthy purpose, an effective team environment, designing work for intrinsic motivation, and using positive reinforcement in an effective way.
 This course will enable you to develop a system of sustained motivation for yourself and your team.

-I have authored more than ten books and the key to getting books published is simply the self-discipline to sit yourself down and write!
-I have been CEO of two companies and consulted with more than one hundred major corporations on human performance.
-They keys to improving motivation and performance are well known.
+I have authored eleven books and the key to getting books published is simply the self-discipline to sit yourself down and write!
+I have been CEO of two companies and consulted with more than one hundred major corporations on improving human performance.
 In this course I have distilled the science of human behavior down to the essential practical lessons that every entrepreneur and manager must know and practice to succeed.